immutable/imx-core-sdk-kotlin-jvm/imx-core-sdk-android/generated/docs/CollectionsApi.md

 <a name="listCollections"></a>
 # **listCollections**
-> ListCollectionsResponse listCollections(pageSize, cursor, orderBy, direction, blacklist)
+> ListCollectionsResponse listCollections(pageSize, cursor, orderBy, direction, blacklist, whitelist, keyword)

 Get a list of collections